Candidate privacy notice

 • Carry out background and reference checks.

-It is in our legitimate interests to process information about you to decide whether to appoint you to the role for which you have applied as it would be beneficial to our business to appoint the most appropriate candidate to that vacancy and we need to process your personal information to decide whether to enter into a contract with you.
+It is in our legitimate interests to process information about you to decide whether to appoint you to the role for which you have applied as it would be beneficial to our business to appoint the most appropriate candidate to that vacancy, and we need to process your personal information to decide whether to enter into a contract with you.
 The processing is also necessary to comply with our legal obligations and exercise our rights under employment law.
+If you have provided information to us through our website, please see our online policy.https://www.fsp-law.com/privacy-policy/

 If you fail to provide personal information

-If you fail to provide information when requested, which is necessary for us to consider your application (such as evidence of qualifications or work history), we will not be able to process your application successfully.
+If you fail to provide information when requested, which is mandatory for us to consider your application (such as evidence of qualifications or work history), we will not be able to process your application successfully.
 For example, if we require a credit check or references for this role and you fail to provide us with relevant details, we will not be able to take your application further.
+[Where we request mandatory information, we will indicate this clearly.]

-As your application progresses we may obtain sensitive personal information about you known as ‘special categories’ of data.
+As your application progresses, we may obtain sensitive personal information about you known as special category data.

 • We will use information about your disability status to consider whether we need to provide appropriate adjustments during the recruitment process, for example whether adjustments need to be made during an interview.
 Following acceptance of an offer, we may also obtain and use your health information to take appropriate care of your health and safety and ensure you are fit to take up the position and to make any reasonable adjustments required to accommodate to a disability.